andrewjbtw/dvcapture/README.md

 ### dvanalyze.sh

 Analyzes a DV file using DV Analyzer.
+The file "dvanalyzer.xsl" must be included in the same directory.

+Usage: dvanalyze.sh